SSNIT OBS saga: Court orders State to release 29 documents to Ernest Thompson, 4 others

 But awarded it to a consortium which included PBS, although PBS did not partake in the bidding

-The Prosecution said, Thompson, Juliet, and Afaglo caused SSNIT to pay additional money for items that were already covered by the contract.
+The Prosecution said, Thompson, Juliet and Afaglo caused SSNIT to pay additional money for items which were already covered by the contract.

-The former DG according to the prosecution made payments that were above his threshold as Director-General of SSNIT.
+The former DG according to prosecution made payment which were above his threshold as Director-General of SSNIT.

 Afaglo, the prosecution said used fake certificates to gain employment at SSNIT.